Jazzbert/CarND-Advanced-Lane-Lines/writeup_report.md

 ![alt text][image5]

 ##### Starting the Line() Class
-Now that I have the basic coefficents for a simple curve that can be found on the first image of a video, these can used to create a `Line()` class and establish an object for each line in the image/video pipeline.
+Now that I have the basic coefficients for a simple curve that can be found on the first image of a video, these can used to create a `Line()` class and establish an object for each line in the image/video pipeline.

 This is much like sliding boxes, except the window is only 1 pixel tall and the starting center is from the equation of the line.
 As noted in the last section below, this has some downsides.

 Step 5 in the [notebook][notebook] implements the new class and within that class, the `set_new_line()` method recalculates the new line based on the updated warped-binary image.

-While the code to find the line is in Step 5, the code to demonstrate the result is in Step 6 of the [notebook][notebook], where I started to generate code for the video pipepline as well.
+While the code to find the line is in Step 5, the code to demonstrate the result is in Step 6 of the [notebook][notebook], where I started to generate code for the video pipeline as well.
 Here's example of lines found from the video using previous fit:

 ![alt text][image6]